robinmoon2/AI_Application_HY/README.md

 in a very advantageous position for it.
 The model claimed that the moves were repeated 3 times which was false.

 Regarding this game, we could claim that LLMs are not good at playing chess.
-Taking a closer look into the subject and watching more serious videos and papers (see [References](#LLM-and-Chess)), it turns out that we need to consider some other factors.
+We took a closer look into the subject and watched more serious videos and papers (see [References](#LLM-and-Chess)), it turns out that we need to consider some other factors.
 LLM models used in the video are "Chat" models that are trained to put the good words in the right order regarding a **context**.
 These kinds of models can not really "*reason*" about the game and the position of the pieces without a proper context.
 As the chess openings are very famous and very well documented, the models can play the first moves of the game without major problems.